isomerpages/moe-zhenghuapri/_our-info-hub/Useful Links/Financial Assistance.md

 The Ministry of Education (MOE) provides financial assistance to needy Singapore Citizen students studying in Government and Government-aided schools.
 This ensures that all Singaporeans, regardless of background, can benefit fully from education.

-For more information, please refer to the
+For more information, please refer to the <br>

 If you wish to apply for MOE Financial Assistance Scheme, you can submit your application .